18 Expert Tips on Salary Negotiation

 Don’t go into a salary negotiation conversation—whether it’s verbal or over email—without understanding exactly what you’re worth.
 Before you even apply to the job, you should be clear on these facts: how many years of experience you have, what wins you helped create at your previous role, the current market value for the position you’re applying for, the national and local averages for salary, and how much similar companies in the same city or area pay employees in this role.

 The salary negotiation tip: To truly know your worth, or the worth of the role you’re applying for, you need access to accurate salary data (not data that’s available for free online).
 Employers pay for employer-only datasets that give them access to verified salary data, giving them a leg up on what fair market value is for your role.
-Join the FairComp waitlist to get access to verified, anonymized salary data
+Join the FairComp waitlist to get access to accurate, anonymized salary data

 3. Understand how the employer views compensation and your role.